-The good news is that laser eye treatment may be an option for you.
-FOCUS Laser Vision is a specialist clinic in the treatment of age related reading problems.
-You may have seen Paul Ross on ‘This Morning’ with our founder Dr. David Allamby – we successfully treated Paul and corrected both his reading vision AND short sight with our pioneering blended vision procedure.
+The good news is that laser eye treatment may now be an option for you.
+FOCUS is a specialist clinic in the treatment of age related reading problems.
+You may have seen Paul Ross on ‘This Morning’ with our founder Dr. David Allamby – we successfully treated Paul and corrected both his reading vision AND short sight with our pioneering Blended Vision procedure.

-Laser eye surgery for reading glasses is done using a technique known as blended vision.
-Where, one eye (usually the dominant eye) is treated to correct your distance vision and the other eye is treated to correct your near vision.
+Laser eye surgery for reading glasses is done using a technique known as Blended Vision.
+Where one eye, usually the dominant eye, is treated to correct your distance vision and the other eye is treated to correct your near vision.
 The brain then blends these two images together to give you clear vision for both near and in the distance.
-Around 85% of presbyopic patients find that blended vision suits them.
-If necessary the reading eye can be retreated to make it suitable for distance vision.

 Types of laser eye surgery used to treat reading glasses

 Presbyopia is treated by either LASIK or LASEK surgery, depending on which is more suitable for the patient.

 Our advanced laser, the Wavelight Allegretto™, can create a specific profile which allows the shape of the cornea to be changed to help improve the depth of focus of the eye.
 The result allows the eyes to ‘blend’ together and gives less ‘difference between the 2 eyes’ and less of a compromise in terms of visual quality.
 This treatment is adjusted to the individual needs of the patient and customised on an individual basis.

 Understanding Presbyopia & Near Vision in more detail